matthewcobb/techbikers/_rides/faro-to-lisbon.md

 ## The logistics

 The ride is fully paid by our sponsors.
-It will be fully-supported and excellently catered by [L'Échappée Portugal](https://echappee-portugal.com).
+It will be fully-supported and excellently catered by [L'Échappée Portugal](https://echappee-portugal.com), an organization created by ex-pro cyclist Fiona Hunter Johnston.
 Here's what's included:

 * Airport transfers from Faro airport to faro hotel on the 8th sept
 * Airport transfers from Lisbon to Lisbon airport on the 11th